Elements of Fitness – A Mother's Memoir

 I always give more than is required of me in any job or on any project.

-I see the good in every situation.
+I can see the good in every situation.

 I am analytical.